jkutner/minecraft-buildpack/README.md

 The buildpack will sync your world to the bucket every 60 seconds, but this is configurable by setting the `AWS_SYNC_INTERVAL` environment variable.
 You can also customize the [`s3cmd` options](https://s3tools.org/usage) by setting the `S3CMD_OPTIONS` environment variable.

+## Using Forge

+If the buildpack detects a `mods` directory at the root level of your repository, it will run the [Forge buildpack](https://github.com/jkutner/minecraft-buildpack/tree/master/forge), which will install [Minecraft Forge](https://files.minecraftforge.net/) and use Forge at runtime.
+Forge will load any mods in the `mods` directory.

 ## Customizing

 You can choose the Minecraft version by setting the `MINECRAFT_VERSION` during build, like this: